Husky Diseases: The Versatile Sled Dog – Breed Profile, Keeping and Care

 Prevention

-To prevent the disease, a balanced diet that covers the dog's zinc needs should be ensured.
-Certain dog breeds, such as the Husky, are more susceptible to this disease, so regular veterinary checks are particularly important.
+To prevent the disease, a balanced diet that meets the dog's zinc requirements should be ensured.
+Certain dog breeds, such as the Husky, are more susceptible to this disease, so regular veterinary checkups are particularly important.

 Willebrand disease